 As a herding breed, collies are possessed of a strong physical build, with trim, muscled legs, and a body somewhat higher off the ground to allow them to traverse rough terrain without injury.
 The breed averages between 45 to 55 centimeters tall at the shoulder, and between 12 and 20 kilograms, depending on age, gender, and lifestyle.

-Collie’s coloration is of particular interest to many canine enthusiasts, as monochrome collies and bi- or tri-colored specimens have discernibly different lineages.
+Collie’s coloration is of particular interest to many canine enthusiasts, as monochrome collies, and bi-, or tri-colored border collies have discernibly different lineages.
 In most breeds, the coloration is far more arbitrary, with shades and patching appearing seemingly at random.
 The family tree of a Border Collie, on the other hand, can be far more closely tracked by its coat.
 Especially when separated by rough and smooth breeds, a scholar of the pure breeds of border collie could likely narrow any specimen to a few families at a glance.

 Of particular note in the collie is an expression known simply as ‘the eye,’ this being a nearly unblinking stare that is exacerbated by the collie’s brightly colored irises.
 As unnerving as it is to humans, the intended recipients of this look are livestock, who tend to make eye contact with the dog as it moves in to herd them along.
 A sheep or cow fixed with the eye will feel threatened and shy away, helping drive the rest of the herd in the desired direction.